 The main takeaways are these:

-1. A currency-issuing government is not revenue constrained.
-Claims that such a government is running out of money or getting irretrievably into debt need to be recognized for the nonsense they are.
-There is no need for us to be tricked into voting for either higher taxes on workers or cuts in public services, education, health care, public transport, welfare, pensions, social infrastructure – the list could go on … – if we keep this simple fact about the monetary system in mind.
+1. The government is not revenue constrained.
+Claims of the US government (and most other governments) running out of money or getting irretrievably into debt are without basis.
+There is no need for us to be tricked into voting for either higher taxes on workers or cuts in public services, education, health care, public transport, welfare, social infrastructure – the list could go on … – if we keep this simple fact about the monetary system in mind.

-2. A budget deficit or surplus in itself is neither good nor bad.
+3. A fiscal deficit or surplus in itself is neither good nor bad.
 It can only be assessed in relation to the economic situation.
 Currently, unemployment and underemployment prevail.
-This indicates that in most nations the budget deficit is too small, not too large.
-This creates no real difficulty for the government but can give rise to a political obstacle if we are silly enough to fall for stunts such as the debt ceiling battle that, in reality, are played out precisely to deceive us into supporting austerity measures directly at odds with our own welfare.
+This indicates that in most nations either fiscal deficits are too small, inequalities are too extreme, or both.

 This video was posted to YouTube about a year ago now, so others will have linked to it previously.
 However, for those who have not seen it, it is well worth watching.
 It covers much the same material as the present post in an extremely clear and concise manner.
 It served as an introductory overview for the excellent “Modern Money and Public Purpose” series held at Columbia Law School.
 Videos of other presentations in the series are accessible on YouTube.